brucerbrown/GCD_Project_Files/Codebook.md

 Cleaning and Normalizing Data

-The script 'run_analysis.R' transforms the original data into a summary data set of mean by subject and activity.
+The script 'run_analysis.R' transforms the original data into a summary dataset of mean by subject and activity.
 See README.md for a complete description of the functionality of run_analysis.R

+Reference on the dataset:

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.